 3D Printed Wands

-Although there are many wands in the Harry Potter Universe, there's only a few that catches our eyes and are worth 3D printing but that doesn't mean you can't create your very own personal wand and have it 3D printed with a little bit of "muggle magic."
+There are tons of wands in the Harry Potter Universe but there's only a few that catch our eyes and are worth 3D printing.
+That doesn't mean you can't create your very own personal wand and have it 3D printed with a little bit of "muggle magic."
 3D modeler and all around Harry Potter lover Mieszko Lacinski of MyMiniFactory is an official wandmaker in our books for 3D modeling and creating various wands from the Wizarding World Universe.
 From the famous Elderwand that Dumblerdore wields to classic characters like Harry Potter, Draco Malfroy, Voldemort's and a few more in between.
 It's safe to say that Mieszko knows a thing or two when it comes to wands.